This section covers a few core concepts you'll encounter in most feedbacks, if not all.

 Loops

 Aside from the repeat options in the Timing section of each feedback, the system also lets you define “loops” at the MMF_Player level.
 You do so by adding “Loopers” feedbacks in your sequence.
-When met, they’ll move the play head back up, either to the last encountered pause, or the last encountered loop start.
+When met, they’ll move the play head back up, either to the last encountered pause, the last encountered loop start, or the top of the feedback list if neither is found.

 Jekyll